 How to find the organisers:

-- There tends to be at least one organiser hovering around the cash pot where you paid for your ticket at any given moment of time.
+There tends to be at least one organiser hovering around the cash pot where you paid for your ticket or in the kitchen area.

-- If that doesn’t work, feel free to ask a confident dancer, the contra community is of such that confident dancers tend to know who the organiser is.
+Ask a confident dancer, the contra community isn’t the largest and is friendly so quite a few people tend to know who the organiser is.

 Also the caller and band will know who the organiser is, if you are stuck have a word with them.